 In the evening, get on a motorcycle, as a driver or passenger, to experience the nightlife of Saigon, it's a truly unique experience.
 For a gourmet visit or relaxation, it is an opportunity to discover the lifestyles of the city that shines in the light of both day and night and also to taste the delicious dishes that are considered kings on the streets.
 Otherwise, enjoy a cocktail while listening to some music in the Hotel Majestic, one of the oldest buildings in Saigon, infused with the charm of Indochina.
 It’s perfect for an evening out with friends and offers a nice view of the sparkling Saigon River.

 Saigon day 2: exciting neighbourhood tour

-If you ever want to change the atmosphere, head to the district 5 to taste a Vietnamese dish in the Binh Tay market or Cho Lon market before strolling in the alleys of one of the oldest places in Saigon.
-You will find a wide range of traditional souvenirs choices for your loved ones.
-Not far, about half an hour in Lady Thien Hau pagoda reveals an ancient Chinese religious architecture dating from the 18th century that refereed many beautiful sculptures.
+If you ever want to change the atmosphere, head to district 5 to taste a Vietnamese dish in the Binh Tay market or Cho Lon market before strolling in the alleys of one of the oldest places in Saigon.
+You will find a wide range of traditional souvenir choices for your loved ones.
+Not far away, about half an hour in Lady Thien Hau pagoda reveals an ancient Chinese religious architecture dating from the 18th century that refereed many beautiful sculptures.
 Another highlight of Chinatown is the Phuoc An House, which, beautiful and colourful, is frequented by many pilgrims and visitors.

 Lady Thien Hau Pagoda